indianspeedster/llm.c/README.md

 For multiple GPU training, on a machine with four 7900 XTX, throughput is at ~210,000 tokens per second.

+Update (5/28/24): Fast attention branch down to 58.340831 ms / training step on single 7900 XTX, or 318777 tok/s on 4x 7900 XTX.. currently working on double buffering to push it even further.

 ## Status

 - [x] train_gpt2_fp32 (baseline, minimal changes)